 It started as nothing out of the ordinary, just some slight ache in their wrist.
-But lately, it’s turned into a sharp pain that feels like someone’s pricking their hands with a thousand needles.
+But lately, it’s turned into a sharp pain that feels like someone’s pricking their hands with a couple of needles.
 And their wrist feels like it just had a 3-hour muscle-busting workout.
-Heck, even lifting a pen feels like someone’s stabbing their hand with it.
+Heck, even lifting a pen now feels like someone’s stabbing their hand with it.

 Most people will chalk that experience up to someone getting too ambitious with their workout and tearing up some arm muscle in the process.
-But if you’ve ever played video games competitively or worked at a job that’s heavy on computer usage, you know the true culprit all too well.
+But if you’ve ever played OverWatch or League of Legends (both are video games) Religiously or worked at a job that’s heavy on computer usage, you know the true culprit all too well.

 Yes, I’m talking about the all-too-familiar aching wrist and prickly hands condition medically known as carpal tunnel syndrome.
 But you see, I didn’t always know about this condition...

 In the Grip of CTS

 I had the unfortunate experience of coming face to face, or dare I say hand to hand, with this painful condition during college.

 Life was going as good as I could hope for as a college kid.
 I mean, I didn’t get a GPA that a parent would flaunt to friends at a party.
 Nor did I party hard or kill it in the world of dating.
 But one thing I did well was the stock market.